sejfudin/Real-Time-Chat-Application/README.md

 - Node.js installed on your machine
 - Git installed on your machine
+- Docker installed on your machine - optional

-### Installation
+### Cloning repository

 1. Clone the repository: git clone https://github.com/sejfudin/Real-Time-Chat-Application.git

+### Running the Application in the Docker

+1. Run Deocker on your local machine
+2. Run `docker-compose up --build`
+3. Visit in the browser `http://localhost:3000/`

+### Running the Application without the Docker

-2. Navigate to the `api` folder and install dependencies: npm install
+1. Navigate to the `api` folder and install dependencies: npm install
-3. Navigate to the `ui` folder and install dependencies: npm install
+2. Navigate to the `ui` folder and install dependencies: npm install
-5. Create `.env` file in api folder.
+3. Create `.env` file in api folder.
 You can refer to the `env.example` file for the required variables.

-### Running the Application

-1. Start the API server:
+4. Start the API server:
    -Navigate to api folder and run `npm start`
-2. Start the frontend:
+5. Start the frontend:
    -Navigate to ui folder and run `npm start`
+6. Visit in the browser `http://localhost:3000/`

 ### Features implemented